 How to Preserve Tomatoes in the Freezer

 By the way, that is an untouched photograph y'all ... aren't they just gorgeous?
+Every one of those came out of my garden.
 I might not have gotten any peppers or beans to produce this year, but I sure had some purrtaay 'maters!!

 Anyhoo...
 I haven't gotten into the whole canning thing with home vegetable gardening.
 For one, I just don't have that nice pantry storage space like many of you do.
 For another, I only do a small kitchen garden due to limited sunny areas in my yard, so I've never had a huge garden that really produced enough to "put away."
 What I do have, however, is a stand-alone freezer, so I like the freezer method of putting away tomatoes because 12 bags stacked up in the freezer sure take up a lot less space than jars in the pantry.

-Now, you can't use these tomatoes as a substitute for fresh - you'll have to go pick one fresh out of your garden for those kinds of recipes, but these tomatoes are perfect for use in pan sauces, soups & stews, skillet dinners and casseroles - things like that, which is really mostly what I used canned tomatoes for anyway.
+Now, do understand, just like store-bought canned tomatoes, you can't use these freezer tomatoes as a substitute for fresh either - you'll have to go pluck one fresh out of your garden for those kinds of recipes, but these tomatoes are perfect for use in spaghetti and pan sauces, soups and stews, skillet dinners and casseroles - things like that, which is really mostly what I used canned tomatoes for anyway.
 Now if you prefer canning, well, I am only beginning to can minor things like jams and jelly, but there are tons of tutorials out there to show you how to put up tomatoes properly.
 The freezer method is just one good way to preserve tomatoes, but it's a great way to put up tomatoes if you don't want to fool with canning or lack the space for those jars.

 Sunday, July 5, 2009